 After the fine and gross motor coordination is in place, the first step to nice handwriting is a correctly held pencil.
 Again, the correct hold is debated but most professionals believe the tripod grasp is the desired grasp.
 The tripod grasp uses the thumb and pointy finger to hold the pencil while the pencil rests on the middle finger.
 Some children will distinctively hold the pencil correctly.
 Just watch that it doesn't change at some point.

-• Alligator Mouth - I tell the child to make an alligator mouth with his thumb and index finger.
+Alligator Mouth - Tell the child to make an alligator mouth with his thumb and index finger.
 Pinch the alligator's mouth onto the pencil.
-Then let the alligator go to sleep and rests the pencil on the middle finger and the crest between the thumb and index finger.
+Then let the alligator go to sleep and rest the pencil on the middle finger and the crest between the thumb and index finger.

-• Lori, on our ABC Jesus Loves Me Facebook Group shared this similar idea, "Lay a pencil front of the child with the point facing toward her.
-Ask her to pinch it with her thumb and forefinger about 1/2-3/4" from the end.
+Pencil Flip - Lay a pencil front of the child with the point facing toward her.
+Ask the child to pinch it with her thumb and forefinger about 1/2-3/4" from the end.
 Pick it up and flip the pencil back onto her hand.
-Support the underside of the pencil with the middle finger."
-This technique works with right and left handed children.
+Support the underside of the pencil with the middle finger.
+This technique works with right and left handed children. idea shared by Lori

 Children learn to draw by copying.
 Start with lines and progress to simple shapes.